 Should I use my IRA instead?

-If you have a Roth IRA, you can withdraw funds tax free if you’ve had the money in the account for at least five years.
+If you have a Roth IRA, you can withdraw funds tax-free if you’ve had the money in the account for at least five years.
 But you’re limited to what you’ve contributed.
-And if you’re under the age of 59 and a half, any part of the withdrawal that comes from investment earnings is subject to taxes and to the 10% penalty.
+And if you’re under the age of 59.5, any part of the withdrawal that comes from investment earnings is subject to taxes and to the 10% penalty.